CorpSouth/CorpSouth-Atomic/README.md

 _Inspiration: [OpenSUSE Aeon(Gnome)](https://en.opensuse.org/Portal:Aeon) and [OpenSUSE Kalpa(KDE Plasma)](https://en.opensuse.org/Portal:Kalpa)_

-This customization is focused on keeping the desktop as out of the way as possible while both adding and retaining useful functionality.
+These images are focused on keeping the desktop as out of the way as possible while both adding and retaining useful functionality.

-Useful pertaining to me and me first and foremost, appealing to lazy workflow where tinkering isn't high on the list of priorities.
+"Useful" pertaining to me first and foremost, appealing to lazy workflow where tinkering isn't high on the list of priorities.

 Packages have either been removed to trim things down and reduce redundancy, or to be replaced with alternatives, such as flatpaks.

-Flathub is enabled user-wide.
-No system-wide provided.
-Very few flatpaks are installed by default, includes a browser (LibreWolf).

-Systemd units such as `podman.service` and `podman.socket` are enabled user-wide.
-No system-wide provided.
+Focus on keeping as many programs, services, and utilities on the user level rather than system-wide.

 Nerd Fonts for special symbols.

-Distrobox configurations for general use and libvirt through rootful container are included.
+Distrobox configurations for general use and virtual machines (OpenSUSE Tumbleweed) are included.

 ## Silverblue (Gnome)